GulliverJ/comp2010/README.md

-# Lexer and Parser
+# COMP2010 Lexer and Parser

-Please your Lexer.lex and Parser.cup files into the src subdirectory.
+Place your Lexer.lex and Parser.cup files into the src subdirectory.

 To build, issue `make`.